Sloughi

 Daily walks are important, but the real magic happens when they can run freely in a safe, enclosed space.
 Many Australian owners find success with dog parks that have secure fencing, though you'll need to supervise interactions with smaller dogs that might trigger their prey drive.

-Lure coursing is an excellent sport for Sloughis, and there are clubs across Australia that offer this activity.
-It's like watching them come alive as they chase the mechanical lure around the course - pure poetry in motion.
+Lure coursing is an excellent sport for Sloughis, allowing them to safely indulge their chasing instincts.
+You'll find active clubs in states like Victoria and New South Wales, offering a fantastic outlet for their natural athleticism.
+It's like watching them come alive as they chase the mechanical lure – pure poetry in motion.

 Who is an ideal owner?